EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-bc.md

 A proxy cache MUST therefore be expressly configured or discovered.
 This produces a name and possibly a port number for the proxy.
-The proxy MUST be contacted using HTTPS [RFC2818] and authenticated using that name.
+The proxy MUST be contacted using HTTPS [RFC2818] and authenticated using the configured or discovered name.

 # Performance Optimizations